Compare ETS

 The higher caps in Phase 2 reflected the expansion of the sectoral scope of the K-ETS (see ‘Sectors and Thresholds’ section).

-PHASE THREE: 3,048.3MtCO2e.
-This corresponds to an average annual cap of 610 MtCO2e, including reserves.
-Annual caps appear higher in Phase 3 due to the expansion in scope, but reflect a 4.7% decrease in emissions compared to the 2017 to 2019 baseline.
-In addition, 14 million allowances are set aside for market stability purposes and 20 million for market makers, bringing the total amount of allowances in Phase 3 to 3,082.3 million.
+PHASE 3: The cap was 3,010.3 MtCO2e.
+This corresponds to an average annual cap of 602 MtCO2e, including reserves.
+Annual caps appear higher in Phase 3 due to the expansion in scope but reflect a 4.7% decrease in emissions compared to the 2017 to 2019 baseline.
+In addition, 14 million allowances were set aside for market stability purposes and 20 million for market makers, bringing the total amount of allowances in Phase 3 to 3,044.3 million.

-Annual Caps in Phase Three (excluding reserves):
+Annual Caps in Phase 3 (excluding reserves):

-2021: 589.3 MtCO2e
+2021: 584.5 MtCO2e

-2022: 589.3 MtCO2e
+2022: 584.5 MtCO2e

-2023: 589.3 MtCO2e
+2023: 584.5 MtCO2e

-2024: 567.1 MtCO2e
+2024: 562.5 MtCO2e

-2025: 567.1 MtCO2e
+2025: 562.5 MtCO2e

-PHASE TWO: According to the Phase 2 Allocation Plan, the public and waste sectors were disaggregated such that the K-ETS covered the following six sectors: heat and power, industry, buildings, transportation, waste, and the public sector.
+PHASE 2: According to the Phase 2 Allocation Plan, the public and waste sectors were disaggregated such that the K-ETS covered the following six sectors: heat and power, industry, buildings, transportation, waste, and the public sector.
 These were divided into 62 sub-sectors.

-PHASE THREE: Coverage within the transport sector was widened to include freight, rail, passenger, and maritime shipping.
+PHASE 3: Coverage within the transport sector was widened to include freight, rail, passenger, and maritime shipping.
 Construction industries have also been brought into the system’s scope.
 This increased the number of sub-sectors to 69.

 Allowance Allocation & Revenue

-PHASE ONE:
+PHASE 1:

 Free Allocation: 100% of total allowance supply.
 Most sectors received free allowances based on the average GHG emissions of the base years (2011 to 2013).
 Three sub-sectors (grey clinker, oil refining, and aviation) were allocated free allowances following benchmarks based on previous activity data from the base years.

-PHASE TWO:
+PHASE 2:

-Free Allocation: 97% of free allocation to entities in sub-sectors subject to auctioning; 100% for EITE sectors.
+Free Allocation: 97% of allocation to entities in sub-sectors subject to auctioning; 100% for EITE sectors.
 Toward the end of Phase 2, the share of sector-specific benchmarking reached 50% of total primary allocation and was expanded to a total of seven sub-sectors: grey clinker, oil refining, domestic aviation, with the addition of waste, industrial parks, electricity generation, and district heating/cooling.

 EITE sectors received 100% of their allowances for free if they met one of the following three criteria:

-• Additional Production Cost of >5% and Trade Intensity of >10%; or
+• Additional production cost of >5% and trade intensity of >10%; or

-• Additional Production Cost of >30%; or
+• Additional production cost of >30%; or

-• Trade Intensity of >30%.
+• Trade intensity of >30%.

 • Auction share: 3% of allocation to entities in 26 eligible sub-sectors, including entities from the electricity, domestic aviation, wooden products, and metal foundry sectors.

-• Auction volume: 7.95 million allowances (2019) and 9.3 million (2020).
+• Auction volume: 7.95 million allowances (2019) and 9.3 million (2020)

-PHASE THREE:
+PHASE 3:

-Production cost x Trade Intensity ≥ 0.2%
+Production cost x Trade intensity ≥ 0.2%

-Allocation is calculated using the following formulas:
+Allocation was calculated using the following formulas:

 • Benchmark allocation: Benchmark value (tCO2e/t) x historical activity level (t) x correction factor x carbon leakage factor